Showing posts with label Platformers - Vertical. Show all posts

 Aesthetics

-That's right, this is one of the few games taking advantage of the Atari STe, so kudos to Hex for going that extra mile.
-However, what do you think about these screenshots?
-The ST version is rather lacking with an empty feel whereas the STe is the complete opposite with a crazy display of mess scrolling along your monitor using parallax-scrolling.
-My eyes are bleeding, my head hurts...
-I think I'm going to die if I play for much longer!!
+That's right, this is one of the few games taking advantage of both computers, so kudos to Hex for going that extra mile.
+However, the ST version is rather lacking with an empty feel.
+Weirdly, the STe is the complete opposite with a crazy, over-the-top display of graphical mess!
+Still, the STe scrolls using parallax-scrolling even though my eyes bleed and my head hurts...
+I think I'm going to die if I play for much longer!! lol

 Top Banana is incredibly unique.
-Never have I seen a game with such a weird abstract style.
-I admit, at first, I hated it because it was cluttered so I would struggle to see the dangers ahead in time.
-After a few games, I eventually overcame that eye-burst feeling and was used to it.
+Never have I seen a game with such an abstract style.
+At first, I hated it because it's cluttered so I would struggle to see the dangers ahead in time.
+After a few games, I eventually overcame that eye-burst feeling.
 Well, I must applaud the artists for daring to be different.

 Top Banana on the Atari STe.
 Eye-bursting visuals albeit with parallel scrolling.